-Take a look inside 8 images
+Take a look inside 9 images

 Bottom Line: Detailed social and emotional learning lessons provide teachers with almost everything they'll need to spark positive character development and reflection in their students.

-Teachers get an easy-to-follow overview, classroom resources like character cards and posters, and step-by-step instructions for each standards-based lesson.
+Teachers get an easy-to-follow overview, classroom resources such as character cards and posters, and step-by-step instructions for each standards-based lesson.
 Every lesson also has quick tips for adjusting the lesson to make it more or less difficult (to adapt it for ELL students), including text and audio in English or Spanish and a screen reader feature students can use or mute.
 When teachers create a class account, they can indicate the appropriate grade level.
 This choice affects the content of some of the lessons, meaning higher grade levels get more complex, age-appropriate activities.

 Peekapak offers a simple yet thorough approach to providing teachers with easy-to-implement plans for covering complex SEL topics.
 Lessons include a nice mixture of strategies that should get kids exploring concepts such as courage and self-awareness from a variety of perspectives.
 There are also plenty of opportunities to learn new vocabulary and reinforce reading, writing, and listening skills at all levels, helping teachers reach kids with different learning needs.
 The focus on storytelling engages students through relatable characters and thoughtful prompts for reflection.
 Classroom resources such as printable character cards and posters help make this curriculum an integrated part of the classroom and can serve as visual reminders throughout the year.